S4muii/ctf_writeups/wolvctf24/game_cet/README.md

 Those are not a requirement . but it's the usual behavior of the loader and the Linux kernel's memory management subsystem.

-we can't leak libc blindly but we can leak binary addresses blindly though since the binary image is small enough we can guess the binary image base without too much of a hassle.
+We can't leak libc blindly but we can leak binary addresses blindly though since the binary image is small enough we can guess the binary image base without too much of a hassle.

 ### Game Plan